Sail Canada Advanced Cruising

 Day 7, Saturday- return to Blue Lagoon

-NOTE: Prices above are per person based on a single berth upon a shared yacht and may include sharing a cabin or sleeping in a converted berth in the saloon.
+NOTE: Prices above are per USD person based on a double occupany of a cabin/berth, and may include sharing a berth in a cabin or sleeping in a converted berth in the saloon.
 To reserve a cabin for single occupany, the single occupany supplement is $675.

-- Guests meet the Instructor around 10.00 a.m. on the first day at the course at the Barefoot base in Blue Lagoon
+- Guests meet the Instructor at 0930 on the first day at the course at the Barefoot base in Blue Lagoon

 - The 6 days are spent consolidating sailing skills, anchoring techniques, navigation, Rules of the Road, and basic maintenance skills, whilst sailing through a stunning cruising ground with beautiful anchorages and plenty of opportunity to explore ashore.